Max Fleischer: Paramount

 During its zenith by the mid-1930s, Fleischer Studios was producing four series, Betty Boop, Popeye, Screen Songs, and Color Classics, resulting in 52 releases each year.
 From the very beginning, Fleischer's business relationship with Paramount was a joint financial and distribution arrangement, making his studio a service company supplying products for the company's theaters.
 During the Great Depression, Paramount went through four bankruptcy reorganizations, which affected their operational expenses.

 As a founding member of the Society of Motion Picture Engineers, Fleischer was aware of the technical advancements of the industry, particularly in the development of color cinematography.
 Due to Paramount's financial restructuring, he was unable to acquire the three-color Technicolor process from the start.
 This created the opportunity for Walt Disney, who was then a small fledgling producer, to acquire a four-year exclusivity.
 With this, he created a new market for color cartoons beginning with Flowers and Trees (1932).
-In 1934 Paramount approved color production for Fleischer, but he was left with the limited two-color processes of Cinecolor (red and blue) and Two-Color Technicolor (red and green) for the first year of his Color Classics.
+In 1934 Paramount approved color production for Fleischer, but he was left with the limited two-color processes of Cinecolor (red and cyan) and Two-Color Technicolor (red and cyan) for the first year of his Color Classics.
 The first entry, Poor Cinderella (1934) was made in the two-emulsion/two-color Cinecolor Process and starred Betty Boop in her only color appearance.
 By 1936, Disney's exclusivity had expired, and Fleischer had the benefit of the three-color Technicolor Process beginning with Somewhere in Dreamland.